openstack/requirements/README.rst

   transition plan to drop the old library in a reasonable amount of time.

+- Is the library required for OpenStack project or related dev or infrastructure setup?
+(Answer to this should be Yes, of course) Which?

+  Please provide details such as gerrit change request or launchpad bug/blueprint specifying the need for adding this library.

 .. _Licensing requirements: http://governance.openstack.org/reference/licensing.html

 For Upgrading Requirements Versions